Rescued Afghan Refugees

 Serving Ukrainian Refugees in Poland

 At least 12 million people have fled their homes since Russia's invasion of Ukraine.
-We've opened our program in the Serock Refugee Center near Warsaw, Poland, teaching harmonica, singing, and ukulele classes eight hours a day, five days a week.
-The needs among the Ukrainian population are immense, and urgent funding is needed to continue our success!
+We've established a program for young refugees in Łódź, Poland, teaching harmonica, singing, and ukulele classes up to eight hours a day, six days a week.
+The needs among the Ukrainian population are immense, and our program is making an impact!

 Serving Street Children & Rohingya Refugees

 Bangladesh is home to approximately 1.6 million Rohingya Refugees, living in some of the largest Refugee camps in the world.
 Bangladesh is also one of the poorest countries on the earth, with over 31% of its population living below the poverty line, with limited access to any type of education.
 PTMI is making a significant impact in the lives of both Rohingya and Bangladeshi children.